-Promising “an unmatched sensory experience,” Los Angles hospitality group Noble 33 plans a spring debut for its first foray to the Las Vegas Strip, importing a speakeasy, live theatrics, and a menu inspired by traditional Mexican cuisine.
+Promising “an unmatched sensory experience,” Los Angeles hospitality group Noble 33 plans a spring debut for its first foray to the Las Vegas Strip, importing a speakeasy, live theatrics, and a menu inspired by traditional Mexican cuisine.
 Toca Madera will move into the former home of Todd English P.U.B., known simply as the The Pub since the celebrity chef’s departure in 2017, at the Shops at Crystals with its entrance next to Aria.

 Noble 33’s Tosh Berman and Mikey Tanha already operate Toca Madera in Scottsdale, Arizona, and a six-year-old West Hollywood location.
 At its other locations, the restaurant serves a 40-ounce Toca tomahawk and taco el padrino with Japanese A5 wagyu, as well as a weekend brunch with a mushroom truffle frittata and tres leches French toast.
 Other specialties include a raw bar and proteins served with lava stones for cooking at the table.